straker/kontra-asset-loader/README.md

 You can define as many bundles as you would like.

-The `loadBundle` property tells AssetManager to load a single bundle, a list of bundles
+The `loadBundle` property tells AssetManager to load a single bundle

+    "loadBundles" : "level1"

+a list of bundles

     "loadBundles" : ["level1", "level2"]